Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_button_palette.md

 		( do a switch(label) to tell wich button clicked).

 Quick setup: set the dimensions you want by stretching the instance in the
-					 room, then pass an array of strings to the "parameters" variable, then, pass a script to be exectuted by the buttons to the "Script_Activate" variable.
+					 room, pass an array of strings to the "parameters" variable, then, pass a script to be exectuted by the buttons to the "Script_Activate" variable.

-           The buttons will be placed automatically to fit the dimensions, they will share the same activate script, the same panel sprite and the same sounds as the container.
+The buttons will be placed automatically to fit the dimensions, they will share
+					 the same activate script, the same panel sprite and the same sounds as the container.
 					 The container itself is not visible and not interactable.